shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 * Torchvision: `>=0.15.2`
 * Matplotlib: `>=3.7.2`

-import os
-import torchvision.transforms as transforms from torchvision.datasets import ImageFolder from torch.utils.data import DataLoader, Dataset from PIL import Image

 ## Usage Example

 ### Dataset Creation - dataset.py

-With a custom dataset class created (OASISDataset), this will enable the images to be transformed as desired, as well as implement the dataset into a dataloader to be used for our task, where our specified root_path is the path to the parent folder of images of the dataset and the batch size is 32.
+With a custom dataset class created (OASISDataset), this will enable the images to be transformed as desired, as well as implement the dataset into a dataloader to be used for our task, where our specified root_path is the path to the parent folder of images of the dataset and the batch size is 32 (can be found in utils.py).

 ```python
 train_data = OASISDataset(root=f'{root_path}/keras_png_slices_train', label_path=f'{root_path}/keras_png_slices_seg_train', transform=transform)